PS4: “Too Many USB Devices Connected” Fixed By Experts

 - Connecting a defective PS4 controller to the USB port, which sends corrupted signals to the system that can’t properly understand.

-- A defective PS4 USB port that generates electrical shocks once any USB device connects to it.
+- A defective PS4 USB port that generates electrical shorts once any USB device connects to it.
 Accordingly, the PS4 system will realize there’s an issue with the USB connection, therefore this error message appears.

 - A malfunctioning USB connector of the USB device might be a cause for this situation.